Energy Correlators Resolving Proton Spin: Matching with Collinear Factorization

-After applying the scheme transformations, we confirm that $ \Delta\mathcal{I}^{\overline{\text{MS}}}$ obeys the RG solution of eq.~(\ref{eq:RG-solution}) with NLO splitting functions in $\overline{\text{MS}}$ scheme~\cite{Vogelsang:1996im,Vogelsang:1995vh,Zijlstra:1993sh}.
-The complete analytic expression for the polarized coefficient functions are provided as computer-readable files in the ancillary material of the arXiv submission, with numerical routines implemented in \texttt{PolyLogsTools}~\cite{Duhr:2019tlz}.
-The logarithmic enhancements in the Regge limit $z\to 0$ are collected in App.~(\ref{sec: small-x}).
+After applying the scheme transformations, we confirm that $ \Delta\mathcal{I}^{\overline{\text{MS}}}$ obeys the RG solution of Eq.~(\ref{eq:RG-solution}) with NLO splitting functions in $\overline{\text{MS}}$ scheme~\cite{Vogelsang:1996im,Vogelsang:1995vh,Zijlstra:1993sh}.
+The complete analytic expression for the polarized coefficient functions are provided as computer-readable files in the Supplemental Material~\cite{ancfiles}, with numerical routines implemented in \textsc{PolyLogsTools}~\cite{Duhr:2019tlz}.
+The logarithmic enhancements in the Regge limit $z\to 0$ are collected in Appendix~\ref{sec: small-x}.
 There, it is found that the polarized coefficient functions scale as $z^0$, in contrast to the unpolarized coefficient functions, which exhibit a $1/z$ scaling behavior in the high-energy limit.